gustavz/jaivus/README.md

 - [x] Add a stop button to the UI
 - [x] Add a download conversation button to the UI
 - [ ] Make app more responsive and stable
+- [ ] Make app stateful where it makes sense
 - [ ] Host app on free cloud instance
 - [ ] Get rich or die trying